California Coastal Commission: Project permits and proposals

 In the 1980s, the commission denied the Remmenga family's petition to build a home 1 mi from the beach in Hollister Ranch unless the public were allowed access through their property.
 Alternatively, the Remmengas were given the option to pay the commission $5,000 which was said to help fund public pathways to the beach.
 The California Courts of Appeal held that "even if an individual project does not create an immediate need for a compensating accessway, one may be required of it if its effect together with the cumulative impact of similar projects would in the future create or increase the need for a system of such compensating accessways."

 Jeff Peck and his business partner, Steve Barber, bought a large Half Moon Bay property for $3 million in 1999.
 Peck intended to build homes where his 17-year-old autistic daughter, Elizabeth, could live independently among friends after he dies.
 He proposed building 225000 sqft of office space on the property to help fund homes that would also be built to house 50 disabled people.
 The San Mateo County Board of Supervisors unanimously approved the project in 2011.

 In 2012 commissioners agreed with appeals filed against the project, saying the proposal would have too large of an impact on utilities, environment and traffic.
 Peck then filed a civil lawsuit against the commission and a complaint with the state Department of Fair Employment and Housing claiming that the commission's action discriminated against developmentally disabled people.
 Supporters of the development said the Coastal Commission had never approved any affordable housing for the disabled in the organization's 40-year history.
-That accusation was based on a cursory database search and doesn't prove anything, said Charles Lester, commission executive director in 2012.
+That accusation was based on a cursory database search and does not prove anything, said Charles Lester, commission executive director in 2012.

 In 2008, the commission rejected a proposal for a freeway through San Onofre State Park in San Diego County.
 The decision was upheld by the U.S. Department of Commerce for this alternate route to congested Interstate 5, Southern California's main north–south artery.
 In agreeing to end lawsuits brought by the state of California, the California Parks and Recreation Commission, the Native American Heritage Commission and the Save San Onofre Coalition, Orange County tollway officials withdrew their approval in 2016 and agreed in a legal settlement to preserve San Onofre State Beach.